 Bull penis, as crude as it might sound to our human ears, is a very high-protein beef muscle that offers support to your dog’s muscles, brain, skin, and fur.
 They do not contain any chemicals or preservatives, so they’re perfect for dogs with sensitive stomachs or allergy problems, too.

-Great for Dental Health
+Good for Dental Health

 Many pet owners often overlook dental health.
 After all, not many dogs are thrilled when you take a toothbrush to their mouth.
 While you should still keep up with their dental health, you can use bully sticks as a helpful accessory.